JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 - Due to their powerful type systems, FP languages trade errors that occur when running the program (runtime errors) with errors that occur when attempting to build the program via the compiler (compile-time errors).
 To understand how to debug these compile-time "your program would not work if it was built" errors, one must have a strong understanding of how the compiler and its type system works.
     - This project's `Syntax` folder (and more specifically, the `Syntax/Type-Level Programming Syntax` folder) explain enough to help one understand why some (but not all) problems arise.
     - The [Error Documentation](https://github.com/purescript/documentation/tree/master/errors) sometimes explains what the error is and how to fix it ([example](https://github.com/purescript/documentation/blob/master/errors/NoInstanceFound.md)) and other times is simply left unexplained ([example](https://github.com/purescript/documentation/blob/master/errors/AmbiguousTypeVariables.md)).
+    - The `purescript-beginner` Slack channel is active and often helps people troubleshoot the error messages.
 - Related to the above point, the powerful type system enables one to model some abstract ideas in a very precise way using well-defined types or things called type classes.
-However, those concepts can be recursive (they reference themselves in their definition), use higher-kinded types (these types are, in one way, defined only "partially" to enable code that works for many cases instead of just one), or work as part of a larger system outside of their definition.
-Thus, it can be very hard for a new learner to understand how to read a type or a type class.
-    - While many cool things can be done using very complex types, new learners need to know that such types can wait until they get more familiar with the language.
-As an example, consider [the Haskell Pyramid](https://patrickmn.com/software/the-haskell-pyramid/).
-"Monads" are an important concept that are a bit harder to grasp.
-Learners need to be told that they do not need to know these things right away.
-They should learn them when they are ready and not be feel intimidated about types before then.
-    - This project either explains or links to other explanations on the most common types and type classes that are hard to understand but frequently used (e.g. Functor, Monad, Monad Transformers, the Free Monad).
-    - However, there are some concepts (e.g. Coyoneda, Free Applicatives, Day Convolution, etc.) that are not yet covered here.
+When these features start to stack, a new learner can become overwhelmed.
+    - If one reads this work in order, they are unlikely to be overwhelmed.
+    - Most of the "cool type things" one can do are helpful but not always necessary.
+Consider [the Haskell Pyramid](https://patrickmn.com/software/the-haskell-pyramid/).
+"Monads" are an important and fundamental FP concept, but new learners do not need to learn what they are or how to use them right away.
 - Many people try to re-explain something that another has already explained well and they write a poor re-explanation.
 It's hard to determine which explanations are accurate and correct and which are vague and mistaken until after you have already read it and/or know better.
-    - Ironically, this entire project could be a bad re-explanation!
-That's why I summarize or link to other posts that I believe to be credible.
-    - My sources include `Haskell Weekly`, the FP Slack community's `#purescript`/`#purescript-beginners` channels, a number of books I've read on FP programming, a number of papers I've read on FP programming, and various videos I've watched regarding FP programming.
-Consider yourself warned.
+    - I've been you.
+This work is my attempt to sift through the noise and present things in the best and simplest way possible.
+In various cases, I summarize and/or link to other posts that I believe to be credible that also explain a concept clearly.
+My sources include `Haskell Weekly`, the Functional Programming Slack channels of `#purescript` and `#purescript-beginners`, a number of books I've read on FP programming, a number of papers I've read on FP programming, and various videos I've watched regarding FP programming.
 - There are few sites or locations that "centralize" a lot of high-quality FP guides/explanations.
 Thus, it's hard for new learners to find them.
     - This project exists partly because of this issue and hopes to resolve some of these problems.
     - For other "centralized" locations, see `Hello World/ReadMe.md#other-learning-resources`.